For an initial consultation, please call:

 Direct line: 604-683-0277

 Fritz Gaerdes is a dual qualified lawyer (Canada and South Africa).
 He was admitted to the British Columbia bar in August 2008, and as an attorney of the High Court of South Africa in December 2000.
-Fritz provides advice and representation to both individuals and businesses in all areas of Canadian immigration, refugee and citizenship law.

 Before joining Elgin, Cannon & Associates in March 2013, Fritz worked as a litigation associate at one of the leading regional law firms in Vancouver, where he practiced Maritime law, Labour and Employment and Business Immigration.
 Before moving to Canada in 2007, Fritz worked as a litigation lawyer for Lawyers for Human Rights, a non-governmental human rights organization in South Africa.
 In that capacity Fritz participated in many public interest cases, including the first case in which South Africa’s Constitutional Court considered whether refugee status constituted a constitutionally protected ground of non-discrimination, and the first case in which a South African Court recognized that unaccompanied foreign children were entitled to legal representation at State expense.
 Fritz also acted as counsel in the case that removed the statutory exclusion of disabled refugees in South Africa from receiving government assistance benefits.